Cindy is an author and paranormal enthusiast who has published numerous books and articles on the subject of true unexplained phenomena.

 Apparently, Gary's body had absorbed the other fetus in utero.
-As odd as it seems, his doctors told him that it happens more often that people would ever believe.
-Most of these masses are harmless and some people live their whole lives unaware that they are harboring what had, at one time, been the beginnings of another person.
+As odd as it seems, his doctors told him that it happens more often than people would ever believe.
+Most of these masses are harmless, and some people live their whole lives unaware that they are harboring what had, at one time, been the beginnings of another person.

 Gary made it clear that he did not like to share his story and he asked me not to repeat it to anyone at school.
-I promised that I wouldn't and I kept my word.
-I'm hoping now that enough time had gone by that he will forgive my indiscretion.
-Still, I wanted to respect his privacy so I did make changes to his name.
+I promised that I wouldn't, and I kept my word.
+I'm hoping now that enough time has gone by that he will forgive my indiscretion.
+Still, I wanted to respect his privacy, so I did make changes to his name.
 In the end, I hope he understands that his remarkable tale is certainly one that deserves telling.

 Victoria on June 22, 2020:

 I would love to have him as a boyfriend he seem really nice